Need a customer experience guide for business leaders - look no further than Jonathan Daniels' The Customer Experience Playbook.

 *This number comes from a study by, David Leonard and Claude Coltea called ‘Most change initiatives fail – but they don’t have to’ pushed by Gallup.com on 24 May 2013, https://news.gallup.com/businessjournal/162707/change-initiatives-fail-don.aspx

 There is more to successful change programmes than tailoring your communications.
-If you would like to learn more, please get in touch Contact.
+If you would like to learn more, please schedule your free consultation or drop me a line.